Plots

 Enhanced Transparency: Blockchain technology ensures secure and transparent transactions, fostering trust in the market.

 The future of the valuation market will be shaped by new technologies and business models.
 Big Data, Machine Learning, and Blockchain will transform valuation processes and open up new opportunities.
-It's therefore important to adapt to these changes and seize the opportunities.
-Continuous adaptation to new technologies and laws is essential to succeed in the competition.
-The appreciation of real estate can also be supported by AI-based analysis.
+It is therefore important to adapt to these changes and seize the opportunities they present.
+Continuous adaptation to new technologies and laws is essential for competitive success.
+The appreciation of property values can also be supported by AI-based analyses.

 The Bundesfinanzministerium provides information on transparency in financial market policy.